This Red Velvet Cheesecake Cake is my family’s favorite cake recipe ever.

 There is another fabulous video showing how to apply a smooth layer of frosting to a cake HERE.

 See?
 A nice, smooth layer of frosting without any red crumbs.

 Add some decor to the top– piped on frosting or shaved white chocolate, as I added here.

-To shave the white chocolate, I microwaved a thick chunk of white chocolate for about 20 seconds to soften it up a bit, then used a potato peeler to shave/curl some decorative pieces.
-Then I just gently placed them on top of the cake.
+To shave the white chocolate, I microwave a thick chunk of white chocolate for about 20 seconds to soften it up a bit, then use a potato peeler to shave/curl some decorative pieces.
+Then I just gently place them on top of the cake.

-The thought of that red velvet inside was too much to bear… I couldn’t wait to cut into this baby!!
+The thought of that red velvet inside is too much to bear… I can never wait to cut into this cake!!

-The cake- one of Camilla’s one-bowl creations- turned out super moist and perfect.
+The cake itself turns out super moist and tender and perfect.